-It is OK if your gas bill has the words, “Standard Service Offer (SSO)” or “Standard Choice Offer (SCO).”
+On the other hand it’s OK if your gas bill has the words, “Standard Service Offer (SSO)” or “Standard Choice Offer (SCO).”
 That rate is only 2 cents more per mcf than NOPEC.
 However, if you see “Monthly Variable Rate (MVR)” that’s major bad news.
 You’re paying an outlandish rate.
 If you get a postcard from Dominion Energy Ohio saying that you’ve been assigned to a company with an MVR rate put down your cup of coffee and call Dominion IMMEDIATELY at 1-800-362-7557 and tell them to make you an “SCO” customer!

 Finally, when in doubt, always call Ted with questions.
 440-526-2499.